Are cookies enabled?

 Cookies are little bits of information that websites store on your computer when you visit them.
-A website might use a cookie to store the country that you're visiting from.
-Cookies only contain information that you or the website provides.
-Cookies don't allow websites any more access to your files or personal information than what you provide it with.
+A website might use a cookie to store the fact that you've logged in to their website; that way when you return, you don't need to log in again.
+If it's an e-commerce website, it might store your currency preference.
+Cookies only contain information that you or the website itself provides.
+Cookies don't allow websites any extra access to your files or personal information than what you provide it with.

 Which websites can read my Cookies?